inflowlab/sui_wroclaw_workshop/day_1/move_language_intro.md

 - `object::new(ctx)` → creates a new unique object ID
 - `transfer::transfer` → moves ownership to a specific address

----

-## 🧩 7️⃣ Entry Function Example — Using CLI

 Once built and published, you can call the function via:

 ```bash